videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/start-hls.md

 ## Event associated with HLS

 - **onHlsStateChanged** - Whenever meeting HLS state changes, then `onHlsStateChanged` event will trigger.
+- **onHlsPlayableStateChanged** - Whenever meeting HLS becomes playable, then `onHlsPlayableStateChanged` event will trigger.
+You can use these event to start showing the HLS video to the viewers.

 - You can get the `downstreamUrl` of the HLS to play it on the Viewer side when the state changes to `Constants.hlsEvents.HLS_STARTED`